WordPress/gutenberg/license/README.md

 # Readme

-The `dual-license-responses.json` file records responses relevant to the dual-licensing of Gutenberg from (#31893)[https://github.com/WordPress/gutenberg/issues/31893] and (#31913)[https://github.com/WordPress/gutenberg/issues/31913].
+The [`dual-license-responses.json`](dual-license-responses.json) file records responses relevant to the dual-licensing of Gutenberg from (#31893)[https://github.com/WordPress/gutenberg/issues/31893] and (#31913)[https://github.com/WordPress/gutenberg/issues/31913].

-# Updating With the Latest Responses
+# Checking the Latest Responses

-## 1. Update `dual-license-responses.json`

 Execute `node update-dual-license-responses.js` to update `dual-license-responses.json` with the latest comments on the relevant GitHub issues.
 This script has been tested with node v14.16.0.
 In order to run this script, you must have the [GitHub CLI](https://cli.github.com/) installed and configured (the GitHub CLI handled pagination of the search results).

-Running that script will download all the comments on each issue, allow the user to process each new comment individually (previously processed comments are skipped), and update the `dual-license-responses.json` file appropriately based on the user's input.
+Running that script will download all the comments on each issue, allow the user to process each new comment individually (previously processed comments are skipped), and update the [`dual-license-responses.json`](dual-license-responses.json) file appropriately based on the user's input.

-## 2. Update `status.md`

-Execute `node summarize-dual-license-responses.js`.
-That will print out some information about the current status of the requests for consent and update the `status.md` file in this directory.
+This script will automatically run [`summarize-dual-license-responses.js`](summarize-dual-license-responses.js), which prints out some current status about the current status of the requests for consent and updates the [`status.md`](status.md) file.

 # Format of `dual-license-responses.json`